Leading Authentically: What It Really Means and Why It Matters

 - 3 min read

-A discussion about what research says about Authentic Leadership and how leaders can practice AL in everyday organizational life.
+A discussion about Authentic Leadership and how you can practice AL in everyday organizational life.

-But aspiring to be an authentic leader is worth the effort.
-There is a large body of research showing that leaders who act with authenticity tend to build trust, engagement, and collaboration on their teams.
-Their employees feel more valued, supported, and motivated, which boosts both individual and organizational performance (Banks et al., 2016; Gardner et al., 2011; Gill & Caza, 2018; Hoch et al., 2018).
-When leaders approach authenticity as a practice rather than a performance – a journey, not a destination - they build credibility, resilience, and trust.
-Authentic leadership is an ongoing process and an aspirational goal, something we strive toward as we try to align our actions with our values, even when it’s hard to do so.
+Aspiring to be an authentic leader is worth the effort.
+There is a large body of research showing that authentic leaders build trust, engagement, and collaboration on their teams; people feel more valued, supported, and motivated, which boosts both individual and organizational performance (Banks et al., 2016; Gardner et al., 2011; Gill & Caza, 2018; Hoch et al., 2018).

-In this video, I sit down to discuss AL with my colleague Dr. Katrina Rodriguez, who has spent more than two decades in higher education as a faculty member, director, and vice president.
-Together, we explore what authentic leadership means in real life and how it shapes personal growth, how to navigate the tension between our roles and our true selves, and what it actually looks like to lead authentically day to day.
+In this video, I sit down to discuss the realities of striving to be an AL with my colleague Dr. Katrina Rodriguez, who has spent more than two decades in higher education as a faculty member, director, and vice president.
+Together, we explore how to navigate the tension between our roles and our true selves, and what it actually looks like to lead authentically day to day.

 We are very much interested in your comments and feedback about authentic leadership, so please use the space below or email me at drrobbynr@gmail.com.